The WWII Sinking of the USS Lexington in the Battle of the Coral Sea: And the Stories of Survivors

 The nurses travelled by truck from Liverpool to Southport where they were billeted in the homes of local British civilians.
 Military housing for the large number of Allied military personnel arriving in England was limited.
 Local families opened their homes to the troops.

 1st Lt.
 Buelow was billeted with the Fisher family in Southport.
 A Fisher family member is photographed with her in front of the Bibby Road home.
-Alm Family photograph.
+Photograph courtesy of Marie Alm.

 The 104th Evacuation Hospital remained in the Southport and Churchtown area for four months.